All Episodes

 And that's what the Democrats want to do.

-And then the process, they want to get rid of any possibility that conservatism or the Republican Party would pose them a serious electoral challenge down the road.
+And in the process, they want to get rid of any possibility that conservatism or the Republican Party would pose them a serious electoral challenge down the road.

-The frustrating frustrating thing about that is that the Republicans are going along in their own demise.
+The frustrating thing about that is that the Republicans are going along in their own demise.

 Unbelievably, shockingly, they're going along with it for whatever reason is inexplicable.

-So how does this all relate to the guy who called from Boston who wanted uh to uh uh buck up?
+So how does this all relate to the guy who called from Boston who wanted to buck up?

-This we're in a I don't want to be dramatic here, but we really are in a war for the survivability of the kind of country we've always had or always had and want to have in the future.
+I don't want to be dramatic here, but we really are in a war for the survivability of the kind of country we've always had and want to have in the future.

-I'm not saying the country's gonna be destroyed.
+I'm not saying the country is going to be destroyed.

-Uh but there's a lot to fight out there, and if you believe in it, you don't I know it's easy to give up and get depressed, and maybe if you have the money, move behind some gate and you know, let other people worry about it while you try to enjoy your life.
+And maybe if you have the money, move behind some gate and let other people worry about it while you try to enjoy your life.

 You can do both at the same time.

-This is something that's gonna have to be uh dealt with in a in a in a serious fashion, an ongoing effort, and it's not.
+This is something that's going to have to be dealt with in a serious fashion, an ongoing effort.

-This immigration bill, let's say, let's say cloture's defeated tomorrow.
+This immigration bill, let's say cloture is defeated tomorrow.

-Go ahead and exhale, but wake up Friday morning and understand the Democrats are going to some other measure.
+Go ahead and exhale, but wake up Friday morning and understand the Democrats are going to come right back with some other measure.

-So that the 08 elections are going to be pivotal, and the Republicans are not doing anything to help themselves.
+So the 08 elections are going to be pivotal and the Republicans are not doing anything to help themselves.

 Now, people always ask me, Rush, why would rich Democrats vote to raise taxes on themselves?